jqlang/jq/docs/content/manual/manual.md

   `value` will be treated as a string, so `--arg foo 123` will bind `$foo` to `"123"`.

   Named arguments are also available to the jq program as `$ARGS.named`.
+  When the name is not a valid identifier, this is the only way to access it.

 * `--argjson name JSON-text`: